Tinicum Township, Delaware County, Pennsylvania: Transportation

 As of 2018, there were 29.22 mi of public roads in Tinicum Township, of which 10.00 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 19.22 mi were maintained by the township.

 Interstate 95 is the main highway serving Tinicum Township.
 It follows the Delaware Expressway along an east-west alignment through northwestern sections of the township.
 Pennsylvania Route 291 follows Industrial Highway parallel to and slightly south of I-95.
-Pennsylvania Route 420 begins at PA 291, heads north, interchanges with I-95, and exits the northwest edge of the township.
+Pennsylvania Route 420 begins at PA 291, heads north, interchanges with I-95, and exits the northwestern edge of the township.

 Part of Philadelphia International Airport lies within Tinicum Township.

-SEPTA provides bus service to Tinicum Township along City Bus Route 37, which runs between the Chester Transportation Center and South Philadelphia via the Philadelphia International Airport, City Bus Route 68, which runs between the 69th Street Transportation Center and South Philadelphia, Suburban Bus Route 108, which runs between the 69th Street Transportation Center and the Philadelphia International Airport, and Suburban Bus Route 115, which runs between Delaware County Community College, the Darby Transportation Center, and the Philadelphia International Airport.
+SEPTA provides bus service to Tinicum Township along City Bus Route 37, which runs between the Chester Transit Center and South Philadelphia via the Philadelphia International Airport, City Bus Route 68, which runs between the 69th Street Transportation Center and South Philadelphia, Suburban Bus Route 108, which runs between the 69th Street Transportation Center and the Philadelphia International Airport, and Suburban Bus Route 115, which runs between Delaware County Community College, the Darby Transportation Center, and the Philadelphia International Airport.